Why You Shouldn’t ‘Sweat It Out’ After Drinking

 "It will leave you more sluggish and dehydrated because of the high sodium intake," she says.
 "Not only could eating something that high in saturated fat be bad for cardiac issues, but that fat takes a long time to digest.
 Not exactly ideal for a workout."

 Instead, look to consume a healthy meal that will pack in macronutrients and micronutrients.
-Rifkin suggests egg whites, whole grain toast, avocado and an orange.
+Rifkin suggests egg whites, whole-grain toast, avocado and an orange.

-What About Non-Activity Sweating, Like a Sauna?
+What About Non-Exercise Sweating, Like a Sauna?

-Sometimes sweating feels right after a big night out, but you're not really in the mood to put in the work.
-Rutkowski advises against leaning into a sauna, as well.
-"Saunas are another negative thing to do the day after drinking," says he says.
+"Saunas are another negative thing to do the day after drinking," he says.
 "You do not want to sweat it out in that environment; it will only make you more dehydrated."

 Warning